slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'I've lived through some terrible things in my life, some of which actually happened.' -- Mark Twain*

+> *'A pessimist sees a difficulty in every opportunity.
+An optimist sees an opportunity in every difficulty.' -- Bertram Carr*

 > *'Hope is a good breakfast, but it is a bad supper.' -- Francis Bacon*

+> *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.' -- Mark Manson*